Members of the Board of Governors

 Appointed by the Province, Jamie MacNeil serves on the Advancement Committee.
 He is the Country Manager for Big Moon Power Corporation.
 Jamie has a Bachelor of Commerce degree from Saint Mary's University and a certificate in Project Management from Saint Mary's University's School of Continuing Education.
-Competitive by nature, Jamie plays baseball in the Nova Scotia Senior Baseball League, the provinces premier competitive baseball league.
-Jamie is an active member of the community serving on the Board of Governors for Saint Mary's University and Board of Directors for Dartmouth United Soccer Club.
+Competitive by nature, Jamie plays baseball in the Nova Scotia Senior Baseball League, the province’s premier competitive baseball league.
+Jamie is an active member of the community, serving on the Board of Governors for Saint Mary's University and Board of Directors for Dartmouth United Soccer Club.

 Dr. Margaret McKee

 Dr. McKee holds a Ph.D in Business Administration (Management) from the Sobey School, an MBA from the Rotman School of Management at University of Toronto, and BPR from Mount Saint Vincent University.

 Joseph Metlege is President of Templeton Properties and JONO Developments in Halifax.
-He has an MBA from Saint Mary’s and B. Comm in Marketing and Finance from Dalhouse.
-Joe joined the Board in 2012 and serves on the Audit & Risk and Property & Campus Planning Committees of the Board of Governors.
+He has an MBA from Saint Mary’s and B. Comm in Marketing and Finance from Dalhousie.

 Jane Roy, FCPA, FCA

 Jane is the Founder and Chair of Catapult Leadership Society.
 She’s on the Board of Governors of Saint Mary’s University and a Director of NS Regional Tennis Development Centre.
 Now retired, Jane held several senior financial positions with public and private corporations and was President of Financial Executives International (Atlantic Chapter).
 She was Founding Chair of Autism Nova Scotia, Founding Vice-Chair of the Autism Golf Ball and Founding Chair of the Medavie War Canoe Challenge.
 She was named Nova Scotia’s CA of the Year for 2009, a Woman of Excellence in 2015 and a Commonwealth Point of Light in 2018.
-In 2013, St. Mary’s presented her with a 'Distinguished Alumni Award’ (for community service).
+In 2013, Saint Mary’s presented her with a 'Distinguished Alumni Award’ (for community service).

 Kellie is Regional Vice President, Business Financial Services for RBC Royal Bank.
-She holds responsibility for RBC’s Business Financials Services business in Atlantic Canada.
+She holds responsibility for RBC’s Business Financial Services business in Atlantic Canada.
 Through a team of approximately 190 professionals, RBC is delivering financial advice and services to businesses throughout Atlantic Canada.

 Kellie is a graduate of both Saint Mary’s University (Bachelor of Arts, Sociology) and the University of Toronto, Rotman School of Management (Master of Business Administration).